freebuu/socialite-local/README.md

 }
 ```
 ### User mapper
 By default, library use original driver mapper - to map server answer to User model.
-You can disable this behavior by setting `LOCAL_SOCIALITE_USE_ORIGINAL_MAPPER` to false
+You can disable this behavior by setting `SOCIALITE_LOCAL_USE_ORIGINAL_MAPPER` to false